Morialta Conservation Park: Geography and climate

-Morialta Conservation Park covers 5.33 km² within the Mount Lofty Ranges, which run north–south to the east of Adelaide's coastal plain.
+Morialta Conservation Park covers 5.33 km2 within the Mount Lofty Ranges, which run north–south to the east of Adelaide's coastal plain.
 It is bounded by Black Hill Conservation Park on the north, Norton Summit road on the south, the suburb of Rostrevor on the west, and by agricultural land on the east.

 The park lies mostly on either side of Morialta Gorge, along the bottom of which runs Fourth Creek.
 There are three waterfalls on the creek, named respectively First, Second and Third Falls.

 The main access to the park is via the vehicle entrance off Morialta Road, and there is walking access at various points along Norton Summit Road.

 Morialta shares Adelaide's Mediterranean climate, with average temperatures of 17 degrees Celsius in winter, to 28 degrees during summer.
 The park receives average annual rainfall of 800 mm, mostly between May and September.
 During summer (December to February) temperatures can rise above 40 degrees.

 Activities

 The park caters for a variety of activities, including bushwalking, picnics, rock climbing and bird watching.
 There are many walking paths within the park.
-A project has recently finished, installing a large nature play area in the foot of the park.
+A 2017 project saw the park receive a new large nature play area in the foot of the park.

+The park has 4 official bushwalking paths, each of varying difficulty.

+There are also several trails which pass through Morialta Conservation Park, including the Heysen Trail and the Yurrebilla Trail, the latter terminating at Black Hill Conservation Park.